 4) Tax Advantages

 Rental property income can be shielded from taxes by deductions on mortgage interest, taxes insurance, property management and depreciation.
 Income from stock dividends is not shielded (unless owned within an IRA).
-Capital gains taxes on appreciated properties can be deferred by using a 1031 exchange; capital gains on stocks are not protected (again, unless owned within an IRA).
+Capital gains taxes on appreciated properties can be deferred using a 1031 exchange; capital gains on stocks are not protected (again unless owned within an IRA).

-Bottom-line, leveraged real estate’s total returns from cash flow, appreciation, loan paydown, and tax write-offs are hard to beat.
+The bottom line is that leveraged real estate’s total returns from cash flow, appreciation, loan paydown, and tax write-offs are hard to beat.

-#3 - LOWER RISK
+#3 LOWER RISK

 Risk is defined as the potential for a permanent loss of capital.
-The stock market’s gyrations are unsettling and feels risky, but that’s just volatility.
+The stock market’s gyrations are unsettling and feel risky, but that’s just volatility.
 It’s the permanent loss of capital that you should focus on.

 That doesn’t happen with real estate.
 A single-family home is a real (not paper) asset, a building with economic value for which there is a demand.
 While home prices may decline during soft markets, they also recover and go up again.

 Consider this: Real estate is so safe that banks are willing to lend you 75% of the capital required to purchase a property, requiring you to put only 25% down.
-And insurance companies are willing to insure your property to cover all losses – even if the property burns to the ground.
+And insurance companies are willing to insure your property to cover all losses, even if the property burns to the ground.

 They won’t do that for your stock portfolio.
-What does it tell you when someone who lends money for living won’t lend you 75% of the money you need for a stock portfolio – because it’s too risky?
-What does it tell you when someone who sells insurance for a living won’t insure your stock portfolio – because it’s too risky?
+What does it tell you when someone who lends money for a living won’t lend you 75% of the money you need for a stock portfolio because it’s too risky?
+What does it tell you when someone who sells insurance for a living won’t insure your stock portfolio because it’s too risky?
 Is that where your retirement nest egg should be?

 When considering the potential for a permanent loss of capital, residential real estate in a growing metro is the safer bet.